bitshares/bitshares-ui/app/help/en/dex/shorting.md

 ## Covering

-To close a borrow/short position, one must hold the borrowed amount of that particular bitAsset to hand it over to the BitShares network.
+To close a borrow/short position, one must hold the borrowed amount of that particular bitAsset to hand it over to the Lampgram network.
 After that, the BitAssets are reduced from the corresponding supply and the collateral is released and given back to its owner.